 Before you start creating your own governance document, take a moment to reflect on the following questions:

 - Am I a co-owner of the farm or ranch business?
 If yes, this workbook was written for you!
 Move onto question 2.
 If not, then you’re the sole owner of the business right now and much of this workbook won’t apply as it focuses on group decision making.
-Instead, you can put together a straightforward governance document that demonstrates separation between you and the business by utilizing our annotated Single Member Owner LLC Operating Agreement (Coming Summer 2023!)
+Instead, you can put together a straightforward governance document that demonstrates separation between you and the business by utilizing the annotated Single Member Owner LLC Operating Agreement.

 - Do I understand what a business structure does?
 If yes, move onto question 2.
 If not, take 10 minutes to read the Farm Business Structures Basics for a quick overview.
 For a deeper understanding, take the Discovering Resilience workshop, where we cover essential business structure functions in the second module.